 Reminiscent of banana pudding, this fluff recipe includes crushed cookies, chopped bananas, pecans, and miniature marshmallows.
-This dessert takes only a few minutes to mix together and is perfect for summer because itโs a no-cook recipe.
+This dessert takes only a few minutes to mix together and is perfect for summer because it’s a no-cook recipe.

-Easy Recipe
+Banana Pudding Fluff: Easy Recipe

 Make the Pudding

-Add Whipped Topping
+Add Whipped Topping to Banana Pudding Fluff

 The whipped topping incorporates easily into the pudding.

-Crush the Cookies
+Crush the Cookies for Banana Pudding Fluff

 I find it is easiest to place the cookies into a plastic bag and roll a rolling pin over the bag to crush them.
-Just squeeze out all the air before you roll over the bag, or it might burst.
+However, squeeze out all the air before you roll over the bag, or it might burst.
 You can also use a food processor to crush the cookies.

 Stir in the crushed cookies.